 - Error messages are documented in Error Messages.

-- See Modify the user access port for 2.x JAR or ZIP deployments for more information about changing the default port 8080.
+- See Modify the user access port or set up secure HTTPS dashboard access for more information about changing the default port 8080.

 Step 4 - First login and become admin

 By default, the CAST Dashboard requires that at least one user is granted the ADMIN role following the first login after the User authentication configuration.
 This ensures that one user can access all data and configuration settings.
 See First login and become admin.
 This step is not required when using Dashboards 1.x and can be skipped.

 Step 5 - Install the license key